-Our property and casualty insurance business accounted for 4.1% of our net revenues in 2021, primarily representing insurance products we distributed through Baowang.
-Our main property and casualty insurance product in terms of net revenues contribution in 2021 is individual accident insurance and indemnity medical insurance which we distribute through Baowang.
+Our property and casualty insurance business accounted for 5.0% of our net revenues in 2022, primarily representing insurance products we distributed through Baowang.
+Our main property and casualty insurance product in terms of net revenues contribution in 2022 is individual accident insurance and indemnity medical insurance which we distribute through Baowang.
 We also offer lifestyle insurance such as travel insurance, homeowner insurance, and other innovative products on Baowang.
 In addition, we have started to offer certain long-term life and health insurance products specifically designed for internet distribution channels since 2019.
+Net revenues generated from such long-term insurance products were included in the net revenues of our life insurance agency segment.
 The major insurance products we offer or facilitate to individual customers through Baowang can be further classified into the following categories:

-• Individual Accident Insurance.
+- Individual Accident Insurance.
 The individual accident insurance products we distribute generally provide a guaranteed benefit during the coverage period, which is usually one year or a shorter period, in the event of death or disability of the insured as a result of an accident, or a reimbursement of medical expenses to the insured in connection with an accident.
 These products typically require only a single premium payment for each coverage period.
-Because most of the individual accident insurance products we distribute are underwritten by property and casualty insurance companies, we classify individual accident insurance products as property and casualty insurance products.

-- Travel Insurance.
+Because most of the individual accident insurance products we distribute are underwritten by property and casualty insurance companies, we classify individual accident insurance products as property and casualty insurance products. - Travel Insurance.
 The travel insurance products we distribute are short-term insurance providing guaranteed benefit in the event of death or disability and covering travel-related emergencies and losses, either within one's own country, or internationally.
 These products typically require only a single premium payment for each coverage period. - Homeowner Insurance.
 The homeowner insurance products we distribute primarily cover damages to the insured house, along with furniture and household electrical appliance in the house caused by a number of incidents such as fire, flood and explosion. - Indemnity medical insurance.
 The indemnity medical insurance products we facilitate typically have a one-year term and provide conditional reimbursement for medical and surgical expenses during the coverage period.
 These products typically require only a single premium payment for each coverage period.
 Because most of these medical insurance products we distribute are underwritten by property and casualty insurance companies, we classify indemnity medical products as property and casualty insurance products.

-We primarily partnered with Zhong An Online Property and Casualty Insurance Company Limited, or Zhong An, Ping An Property and Casualty Insurance Company Limited, or Ping An, Ping An Health Insurance Company Limited, JD Alliance Property and Casualty Insurance Company Limited, and China Life Property and Casualty Insurance Company Limited for the distribution of property and casualty insurance products in 2021.
+We primarily partnered with Zhong An Online Property and Casualty Insurance Company Limited, or Zhong An, Ping An Property and Casualty Insurance Company Limited, or Ping An, Ping An Health Insurance Company Limited, China Pacific Property and Casualty Insurance Company Limited, or China Pacific, JD Alliance Property and Casualty Insurance Company Limited for the distribution of property and casualty insurance products in 2022.